tk-notes/lucas-meier-blog/content/notes/2022/on-formalizing-security-games/index.md

 have a distribution over $C\_{n + 1} \times C'\_{n + 1}$, resulting
 in individual distributions for each part, where we can use the individual advantages.

-This makes it so that if the adversary has a negligeable advantage in one of the games, then they have a negligeable advantage in this game as well.
+This makes it so that if the adversary has a negligible advantage in one of the games, then they have a negligible advantage in this game as well.

 I suspect, but have yet to prove, that there's a symmetric monoidal structure on this category, using the tensor product of games, and the trivial game as unit.